Space colonization: Sustaining a population

 In 2020, Jean-Marc Salotti proposed a method to determine the minimum number of settlers to survive on an extraterrestrial world.
 It is based on the comparison between the required time to perform all activities and the working time of all human resources.
 For Mars, 110 individuals would be required.

 Advocacy

 Several private companies have announced plans toward the colonization of Mars.
 Among entrepreneurs leading the call for space colonization are Elon Musk, Dennis Tito and Bas Lansdorp.

 Involved organizations

-Organizations that contribute to space colonization include:
+Organizations that advocate for space colonization include: